 A few weeks ago, Steph Jennings and I worked with a group from the Fair Brum Social Inclusion Process.
 At one point, I was demonstrating how social bookmarks could be useful – using Delicious as an example tool – particularly from the perspective of gathering research, curation and sharing within teams.

-The idea is that if one person in your team is doing desk research, gathering links, filtering and sorting, then the individual’s effort involved in doing that work is magnified greatly by small, additional effort – by sharing.
+The idea is that if one person in your team is doing desk research, gathering links, filtering and sorting, then the individual’s effort involved in doing that work is magnified by a small, additional effort - sharing.
 One way to do this is for the person doing the research to use social bookmarking to tag and arrange the links, which other people in the team can subscribe to via RSS.

 One person asked: